deepfakes/faceswap/README.md

 From your setup folder, run `python train.py`.
 This will take photos from `data/trump` and `data/cage` folder and train a model that will be saved inside the `models` folder.

 ### Convert
-From your setup folder, run `python convert_photo.py`.
+From your setup folder, run `python convert.py`.
 This will take photos from `original` folder and apply new faces into `modified` folder.

+#### General notes:
+- All of the scripts mentioned have `-h`/`--help` options with a arguments that they will accept.
+You're smart, you can figure out how this works, right?!

 Note: there is no conversion for video yet.
-You can use MJPG to convert video into photos,, process images, and convert images back to video
+You can use MJPG to convert video into photos, process images, and convert images back to video

 ## Training Data
 **Whole project with training images and trained model (~300MB):**